WHYAMERICASUCKS.COM

 The Congressional Budget Office estimated that if the enhanced premium tax credits were not extended, the number of people without insurance would rise by 2.2 million in 2026 and gross benchmark Marketplace premiums would rise by 4.3 percent on average.
 CBO also said the uninsured increase would average 3.8 million a year over 2026 through 2034 under a permanent expiration scenario.

-That does not mean the exchanges vanished overnight.
 CMS says 23.1 million consumers still selected or were automatically re-enrolled in coverage for 2026.
-But CBO explicitly says the first-year uninsured increase is smaller partly because automatic renewal delays the full consumer response to the subsidy loss.
+CBO explicitly says the first-year uninsured increase is smaller partly because automatic renewal delays the full consumer response to the subsidy loss.

-I am making an inference when I connect that affordability stress to the subsidy expiration.
 The Gallup-West Health survey measures healthcare cost pressure broadly, not Marketplace premiums alone.
-But it still shows the environment into which the 2026 premium changes landed: millions of Americans were already choosing between medical costs and the rest of life.
+It still describes the environment into which the 2026 premium changes landed: millions of Americans were already choosing between medical costs and the rest of life.

 More Stories